Rerbun/dns-updater/README.md

 ```

 This will run the container in detached mode and ensure it starts automatically when the server restarts, unless you explicitly stop it.

+### Docker Compose
+You could also use docker-compose to build the project, with a local image or by pulling an external image. (modify to docker-compose.yml if you want to pull from an external image).
+The script in the container will use the code configuration or the environment variables, depending on whether the script is configured to use environment variables.
+To build and run the image as a container run `docker compose up` (or `docker compose up -d` to run it detached as a background process).

 ## Tutorial
 [Here](https://blog.devgenius.io/dns-updater-a-solution-for-managing-dynamic-ips-with-cloudflare-31be2f85d9fb) is a guide that shows you how to get the API Keys on cloudflare and how to set up this tool.